Nick Pratto Player Props: Royals vs. Tigers

 Nick Pratto At The Plate

-- He has hit a long ball in four games this year (8.7%), homering in 2.2% of his trips to the plate.
+- He has hit a home run in 8.5% of his games this season, and 2.1% of his trips to the dish.

-- Pratto has an RBI in 12 of 46 games this year, with multiple RBI in five of them.
+- In 12 games this year (25.5%), Pratto has picked up an RBI, and in five of those games (10.6%) he had two or more.
 He has also driven home three or more of his team's runs in two contests.

-- In 34.8% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (8.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.